 (5) Regulations made under section 94(1) may make provision for and in respect of applications for permits under this section.

+[Section 25 amended by No. 4 of 2008 s.
+25.]

 26. Security officers, possession of batons

 (1) Except as provided in this section, a security officer’s licence does not authorise the holder to be in possession of a baton while engaged in activities authorised by the licence.